Local authority infrastructure financing

 • Local authorities are being encouraged to bring forward proposals to introduce single unitary authorities in areas where two tiers of local government currently exist.

-• The COVID pandemic has had a significant impact on local authority finances.
-The response to the pandemic has put back the Fair Funding Review (now renamed the Review of Relative Needs and Resources) and the associated proposed business rates reset (which will now be delayed until after the next general election).
+• The government has delayed the Fair Funding Review (renamed the Review of Relative Needs and Resources) and the associated proposed business rates reset until after the next general election.

 • The government has prioritised financial stability across the local authority sector rather than reform the system of funding distribution.

-• The Local government finance settlement for England 2023/24 increased funding for local authorities by more than 5.8%, which is a larger increase than last year and the largest increase in over ten years.
+• The Local government finance settlement for England 2024 to 2025 increased funding for local authorities by £4.5bn to £64bn, a cash terms increase of 7.5%, which is a larger increase than last year and the largest increase in over ten years.

 • The UK Shared Prosperity Fund has been established to replace the loss of EU grants received by UK local authorities.

-• Local authorities are at the heart of the government’s ‘levelling-up plans’.
-A £4.8 billion Levelling Up Fund was announced by the government, which is expected to stimulate the improvement of town centres and local infrastructure.
+• Local authorities are at the heart of the government’s ‘levelling-up’ plans.
+A £4.8bn Levelling Up Fund was announced by the government, which is expected to stimulate the improvement of town centres and local infrastructure.

 • The UK government increased the total lending limit of the Public Works Loan Board (PWLB) from £95bn to £120bn.
-However, the cost of borrowing from the PWLB has increased significantly in line with the increase in gilts.
+However, the cost of borrowing from the PWLB has increased significantly in line with the increase in gilts, and borrowing levels are forecast to decline further.

-• Some local authorities have seen their levels of reserves fall during the pandemic and have also seen pressure from inflationary costs, and the high cost of debt as interest rates increase in face of high inflation, which has increased the risk of financial failure and the issuing of section 114 notices.
+• Some local authorities have seen their levels of reserves fall and have also seen pressure from inflationary costs, and the high cost of debt as interest rates increase in face of high inflation, which has increased the risk of financial failure and the issuing of section 114 notices.
+Eight local authorities have issued section 114 notices since 2018, and around 20% of all councils are potentially at risk of issuing a notice over the next couple of years.

 • There remains uncertainty around the financial sustainability of many local authorities.
 However, given the strong framework of support in which they operate, local authorities remain highly creditworthy and attractive borrowers for most lenders.